 Use a shared image gallery in Azure Lab Services

-This article shows how educators/lab admins can save a template virtual machine image to a shared image gallery so that it can be used by others to create labs.
+This article shows how educators/lab admins can create and save a custom image from a template virtual machine to a shared image gallery so that it can be used by others to create new labs.

 While using a Shared Image Gallery, Azure Lab Services supports only images with less than 128 GB of OS Disk Space.
 Images with more than 128 GB of disk space or multiple disks will not be shown in the list of virtual machine images during lab creation.

 Here are the couple of scenarios supported by this feature:

 A lab account admin attaches a shared image gallery to the lab account, and uploads an image to the shared image gallery outside the context of a lab.
 Then, lab creators can use that image from the shared image gallery to create labs.

 A lab account admin attaches a shared image gallery to the lab account.
 A lab creator (instructor) saves the customized image of his/her lab to the shared image gallery.
 Then, other lab creators can select this image from the shared image gallery to create a template for their labs.

 When an image is saved to a shared image gallery, Azure Lab Services replicates the saved image to other regions available in the same geography.
 It ensures that the image is available for labs created in other regions in the same geography.
 Saving images to a shared image gallery incurs an additional cost, which includes cost for all replicated images.
 This cost is separate from the Azure Lab Services usage cost.
 For more information about Shared Image Gallery pricing, see Shared Image Gallery – Billing.

 - You have attached the shared image gallery to the lab account.
 For step-by-step instructions, see How to attach or detach shared image gallery.